InverterNetwork/contracts/memory-bank/activeContext.md

 ## 3. Next Steps

-- **Implement Project Fees (Hardcoded):**
-  - Define a constant for project fee percentage/amount in `FM_BC_Discrete_Redeeming_VirtualSupply_v1.sol`.
-  - Modify `_issueTokensFormulaWrapper` and/or `_handleCollateralTokensBeforeBuy` to collect this fee from the collateral paid by the user.
-  - Modify `_redeemTokensFormulaWrapper` and/or `_handleCollateralTokensAfterSell` to collect this fee from the collateral returned to the user.
-  - Store collected project fees in a dedicated state variable (e.g., `projectCollateralFeeCollected`).
+- **Testing for 2.10.1:**
+  - Write unit tests for `FM_BC_Discrete_Redeeming_VirtualSupply_v1.t.sol` to verify:
+    - Correct initialization of `buyFee` and `sellFee` state variables.
+    - Correct population of the `_protocolFeeCache` struct after `init` (requires mocking/configuring `FeeManager`).
+    - `calculatePurchaseReturn` returns correct values under various fee scenarios using the `_protocolFeeCache`.
+    - `calculateSaleReturn` returns correct values under various fee scenarios using the `_protocolFeeCache`.
+- **Implement Fee Handling in Write Functions (Rest of 2.10):**
+  - Modify/Override `_buyOrder` and `_sellOrder` (or ensure base versions work with cached fees) to:
+    - Correctly use the `_protocolFeeCache` and project fees.
+    - Ensure `_calculateNetAndSplitFees` is applied appropriately.
+    - Ensure protocol fees are correctly sent to treasuries (from `_protocolFeeCache.collateralTreasury` / `_protocolFeeCache.issuanceTreasury`).
+    - Ensure project fees are correctly accounted for by incrementing the inherited `projectCollateralFeeCollected` state variable.
-  - Add tests for fee collection during mint and redeem operations.
+  - Add tests for actual fee collection and distribution during buy/sell operations.
-- **Implement Protocol Fees (Cached):**
-  - Logic for caching and updating protocol fees (details to be clarified based on spec for how these are derived/set).
-- **Fee Withdrawal Mechanism:** Function for an authorized address to withdraw collected project fees.
+- **Fee Withdrawal Mechanism:** Implement `withdrawProjectCollateralFee` if not fully covered by base, or test base implementation.

 ## 4. Active Decisions & Considerations